top of page

 Spilsted Farm is a much liked airfield a short distance north of the popular seaside town of Hastings.
 The strip is well known for its one way in, one way out approach and grass runway with distinct gradients.
 We are home to a selection of aircraft along with an on site aeronautical engineering company.

-Visitors are welcome to fly in so if you would like to try a new airfield or explore the local area, give us a call.
+Visitors are welcome to fly in (with PPR, see information below) so if you would like to try a new airfield or explore the local area, give us a call.

 Spilsted Fam Layout.